tamjid-ahsan/Housing-price-prediction/README.md

+## Final model
 I can go on doing this.
 But This is my final model.
 As there is no other significant p values left.
 And swapping features not going to help beyond this, as I already hit the diminishing return point.

 Being said that I am throwing condition in the mix. removed waterfront as there is less control over that and removed yr_built as a result of high p_val.
-Most importantly it is recommended by RFE.
+Most importantly, because it is recommended by RFE.

 ```python